Packed with protein, affordable, and so easy to make (with no soak!), these Instant Pot black beans are the perfect addition to any Tex-Mex dinner!

 Instant Pot black beans can be made ahead and stored in an airtight container in the fridge for up to five days.

 Cooked beans are also perfect to portion out and freeze for later use.
 Freeze the beans as soon as possible after you cook them to maintain optimal freshness and flavor.
-Cool the beans, then transfer them to a freezer bag with their cooking liquid.
+To so do, cool the beans completely.
+Then, transfer them to a freezer bag with their cooking liquid.
 Make sure to leave some room at the top.

 To defrost, place the frozen black beans in the refrigerator for several hours or overnight to thaw completely.
-Beans can be gently reheated on the stove or in the microwave.
+Beans can be gently reheated on the stove over medium heat or in the microwave.

 More Ideas for Serving No-Soak Instant Pot Black Beans